 No, we encourage people interested in combining motoring and social activities together.
 A member without a triumph can attend all meetings and functions, receive all correspondence but will have no voting rights and will not receives clubman points

 Clubman points are awarded for participation in any club including social, meetings, competition, whether just in attendance or as a helper.
 Additional points are given if you turn up to the event in a triumph vehicle.
 In July each year the Clubman of the year is announced based on the most points received

 Go to the Market Place tab on the website and fill out the “how to sell a product through the TSOA” and email as instructed.
 Your add will then be loaded onto the forsale page.

-We meet on the second Tuesday of each month at the Como Hotel at 8.15pm.
+We meet on the second Tuesday of each month at the Stirling Arms Hotel Guildford at 8.00pm.
 If you come early (6.30pm) you can join other members for a meal or drink before the meeting .Instructions are on about us tab.